-- a.
-Residents are encouraged to remove their own derelict vehicles. - b.
-The abandonment of vehicles on public right of ways or Crown Land is acknowledged as a socially irresponsible action and not endorsed by the community. - c.
-The Local Trust Committee, Ministry of Transportation, Regional District, RCMP, businesses and residents should combine efforts to coordinate the removal of unwanted and derelict vehicles on a regular basis. - d.
-The Ministry of Transportation is requested to assist with temporarily moving and storing of vehicles prior to transportation off island. - e.
-Residents are requested to keep their derelict vehicles on their property until an opportunity to remove them from the island occurs. - f.
-The qathet Regional District will adopt, amend, or repeal regional service establishment bylaws, or initiate withdrawal of a service, only with full consultation and support of the Community. - g.
+- e.
+Residents are requested to keep their derelict vehicles on their property until an opportunity to remove them from the island occurs. - e.f.
+The gathet Regional District and Electoral Area Director representing Lasqueti Island are requested to consult with residents of the Lasqueti Island Local Trust Area prior to undertaking initiatives that directly impact regional services on Lasqueti Island.
+For certainty, this includes initiating, withdrawing or amending service establishment bylaws or regional services. - f.- The gathet Regional District will adopt, amend, or repeal regional service establishment bylaws, or initiate withdrawal of a service, only with full consultation and support of the Community. - g.
 The Lasqueti Internet Access Society should engage with the public on a site-specific basis around the erection of new local communication towers. - h.
-The qathet Regional District Electoral Area Director representing Lasqueti Island should only consent on behalf of the electors to approval of a new regional service, or to significant modification or amendment of a regional service, if there is evidence of a clear majority of community support to justify not seeking approval via a referendum or an alternative approval process. - i.
-The qathet Regional District Electoral Area Director representing Lasqueti Island should only initiate withdrawal of a regional service if there is evidence of a clear majority of community support for such withdrawal.
+The qathet Regional District Electoral Area Director representing Lasqueti Island should only consent on behalf of the electors to approval of a new regional service, or to significant modification or amendment of a regional service, if there is evidence of a clear majority of community support to justify not seeking approval via a referendum or an alternative approval process. - i.- The qathet Regional District Electoral Area Director representing Lasqueti Island should only initiate withdrawal of a regional service if there is evidence of a clear majority of community support for such withdrawal.